Embarrassed

 While we are ultimately answerable to God and should not be unduly concerned about what others think of us, if there are areas of our lives that can be addressed through upskilling this will be beneficial to reduce social awkwardness.
 We are not to cause offense or bring the Lord's reputation into disrepute by our actions and lifestyle (1 Cor 10:32; 2 Pet 2:2).

-See also: ashamed, boldness, confidence, disgrace, guilt, humiliation, self-acceptance, shame, timid.
+See also: accountability, ashamed, boldness, call/calling, confidence, disgrace, guilt, humiliation, self-acceptance, shame, timid.